LA&S Childhood Education (Birth - 6th grade) Utica College Transfer AS

 This course provides the student with a field experience in an early childhood or primary grade classroom.
 Emphasis is placed on the special needs of young children in all-day care, including planning the daily program; promoting nutrition, health, and safety; involving parents; child guidance; observing and recording children’s behavior; and meeting licensing regulations.
 The weekly seminar is used to discuss fieldwork experiences as well as teaching concepts and skills.
 A medical exam, fingerprinting, and Child Abuse Central Register clearance are usually required.
 Students must complete a minimum of 135 clock hours in a classroom setting in addition to a weekly seminar class.
-Prerequisites: A grade of C or better in the following courses: ED150 Social & Philosophical Foundations of Education; ED205 Child Development; and either ED201 Introduction to Early Childhood and ED203 Early Childhood Methods & Materials, or ED275 Multicultural Education and ED274 Classroom Management.
+Prerequisites: A grade of C or better in the following courses: ED150 Social & Philosophical Foundations of Education, ED201 Introduction to Early Childhood, ED203 Early Childhood Methods & Materials, and ED205 Child Development.
 Corequisite: ED207 Observation and Assessment in Early Childhood Environments.
 See when this course is offered ...

 ED206 Language & Literacy in Chldhd